wise-coders/salesforce-jdbc-driver/README.md

 # License

-BSD License-3.
 Free to use, distribution forbidden.
-Improvements of the driver accepted only in https://bitbucket.org/wise-coders/saleforce-jdbc-driver.
+Improvements or changes of the code accepted only in the main repository https://github.com/wise-coders/saleforce-jdbc-driver.